Timperley

-Timperley is a suburban village in the borough of Trafford, in Greater Manchester, England.
-Within the boundaries of the historic county of Cheshire, it is approximately six miles southwest of central Manchester.
+Timperley is a suburban area in the borough of Trafford, in Greater Manchester, England.
+Within the boundaries of the historic county of Cheshire, it lies approximately 6 mi south-west of central Manchester.
 The population at the 2021 census was 11,323.

+Timperley extends from the A56 road, in the west, to the main Stockport Road roundabout on the A560, in the east.
+Much of the housing stock dates from the 1930s onwards.
+Typically, houses are slightly larger than the traditional northern terraces; older houses tend to be in the red brick cottage style of north Cheshire.